jhu-ip/cs220-f25/assign/final.md

 ### UML Diagram (Team)

 Create a simplified UML diagram that represents all the classes and their relationships in this final project.
 Use the format of the examples in the OO Design & UML Diagrams lesson.
 Here, each class name should appear in a rectangle.
 Use arrows from each derived class to its base class to indicate an inheritance relationship.
 Use diamonds at each containing class with a line to the class it contains.
-You are not expected to include class members in the diagram, but you could if that aids your understanding.
+You are not expected to include class members in the diagram, but you may if that aids your understanding.

 You should create the UML diagram *before writing any code* to help yourselves visualize and keep track of this large class hierarchy.
-You can create your diagram with any common document program such as Microsoft Word, PowerPoint or Google Docs.
-(Handwritten diagrams are not acceptable.)
-You must save and submit your UML diagram in pdf form, named `chessUML.pdf`.
+You can create your diagram with any common document program such as Microsoft Word, PowerPoint, or Google Docs.
+(Hand-drawn diagrams are not acceptable.)
+You must save and submit your UML diagram in a pdf file named `chessUML.pdf`.

 ## The Game